-This recipe for maple cornbread is inspired by my obsession with heritage cooking lately.
+This recipe for maple cornbread is inspired by my what I call “heritage cooking”.
 Simply because, as a genealogy enthusiast I constantly wonder what my ancestors were eating.
-Or, if I was there in that time and place, I like to imagine what I would have cooked with the ingredients that were available.
-If you…
+Or, if I was living back in any given time and place, I like to imagine what I would have cooked with the ingredients that were available….

 Curry Sweet Potato Dip with Candied Ginger

 This recipe comes close to being a hummus … if only it had chickpeas.
-Whether you consider this a sweet potato dip, spread, hummus, or mash … it’s still something that showcases a Jamaican-inspired way to prepare this ever-so-versatile root vegetable.
+Whether you consider this a sweet potato dip, spread, hummus, or mash … it’s still something that showcases a Jamaican-inspired way to prepare this super versatile root vegetable.
 I’m not Jamaican but I love the country’s food.
-And as Neo-Soul food enthusiast,…
+And as Neo-Soul food…

 Oven-Dried Tomato Slices

 Drying food is great for campers and hikers, but home cooks have good reason to use this cooking technique to make oven-dried tomato slices.
 Why?
-Simply because they deliver intensive tomato flavor to vegetarian sandwiches .
-Let’s not forget that tomatoes are technically a fruit and their sugar content is quite high.
-Without moisture, flavors…
+Simply because they deliver intense tomato flavor to vegetarian sandwiches .
+Let’s not forget that tomatoes are technically a fruit with high sugar content.
+Without moisture, tomato flavor becomes super…

 Salsa from a jar is great for nachos, but it’s also great to use as a cooking base.
-Using it as starter for some Mexican rice – or quinoa – is an easy idea to serve as a side or filler item for burritos.
-Mexican Red Quinoa is also great substitute in meatless tacos, yielding…
+Using it as starter for some Mexican rice – or quinoa – is an easy idea to serve as a side dish or filler item for burritos.
+Mexican Red Quinoa is also great in meatless tacos, which…

 Lean Collard Greens with Smoked Pork Chops

 Traditional preparation of collard greens involves slowly cooking down a ham hock.
-The meat breaks down and the greens are infused with the pork fat that renders off.
+The meat breaks down and the greens get seasoned with the pork fat that renders off.
 Nowadays, many people substitute the ham hock with smoked turkey for a healthier version without pork.
 To take the health factor one step further, I even have…